roverwing/RoverWingLibrary/README.md

 License
 =======
-RoverWing Library is distributed under GNU General Public License, version 3.
+RoverWing Library is distributed under GNU Lesser General Public License, version 3.
-Full text of the license is included in LICENSE file in this repository.
+Full text of the license is included in COPYING file in this repository.